afshaan4/loudsounds/README.md

 ### notes to future self:
 so future me knows what past me was thinking

-* added some saving logic to the main file, prolly wont work
+* the save stuff works finally, but it still has the issue below

 * `start_recording` will be called continuously
 while a loud noise plays, so I'll have check for state changes